jtonynet/jtonynet/reading_diary/README.md

 </div>

-<font size="5px"> ★★★☆☆ </font>
+<font size="5px"> ★★★★☆ </font>

 > **Event-Driven Architecture in Golang:**
 > _Event-driven architecture in Golang is an approach used to develop applications that shares state changes asynchronously, internally, and externally using messages.
-EDA applications are better suited at handling situations that need to scale up quickly and the chances of individual component failures are less likely to bring your system crashing down. _
+EDA applications are better suited at handling situations that need to scale up quickly and the chances of individual component failures are less likely to bring your system crashing down._
 >
 > _Fonte: [Event-Driven Architecture in Golang: Building complex systems with asynchronicity and eventual consistency](https://www.amazon.com.br/dp/1803238011?ref=ppx_yo2ov_dt_b_fed_asin_title)_